Sad News from 9NW of the Passing of PDG Linda Ritchie

 Last year they held a steak fry, raising $4,000.

 Delivered Meals on Wheels every week, five days a week, serving 140 people; hosted KidSight eye screenings; painted caboose in Lions Park.

-EAGLE GROVE led the Coats for Kids project which provided 302 coats (as well as undies, sweats, etc.) to needy students in Merrill, Hinton and Le Mars.
+EAGLE GROVE Last year they led the Coats for Kids project which provided 302 coats (as well as undies, sweats, etc.) to needy students in Merrill, Hinton and Le Mars.